6 August – 17 October

 This 100+ page, fully illustrated book published to accompany the exhibition features essays by Julia Blackburn, Isabel de Vasconcellos and Steve Hurst illuminating aspects of Laurence Edwards’s practice.

-Film screenings at 6:30pm of the two year Yoxman project introduced by Laurence Edwards, followed by a Q&A with the artist.
+Film screening of the two year Yoxman project introduced by Laurence Edwards, followed by a Q&A with the artist.

 The film follows sculptor Laurence Edwards as he undertakes the most significant challenge of his career: the creation of a monumental 26ft figure for the Suffolk landscape.